grafana/mimir/docs/sources/operating-grafana-mimir/mirror-requests-to-a-second-cluster.md

 ## Mirroring with Envoy proxy

 [Envoy proxy](https://www.envoyproxy.io/) can be used to mirror HTTP requests to a secondary upstream cluster.
-From a network path perspective, you should run Envoy in front of both clusters distributors, letting Envoy to proxy requests to the primary Grafana Mimir cluster and mirror them to a secondary cluster in background.
+From a network path perspective, you should run Envoy in front of both clusters' distributors, letting Envoy to proxy requests to the primary Grafana Mimir cluster and mirror them to a secondary cluster in background.
 The performances and availability of the secondary cluster have no impact on the requests to the primary one.
 The response to the client will always be the one from the primary one.
 In this sense, the requests from Envoy to the secondary cluster are "fire and forget".

 ### Example Envoy config